QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 3. Let development teams access easily detected "WTF!" issues to be able to use this information during sprint plannings and code reviews.

+Yes, we want to make WTF! visible and *force* team members to discuss them and fix them.

 ## How does it work ?

 The plugin is made of two parts: